 Think of this as something that gets delivered to the visitor.
 Pages served is the number of requests for resources generated by the CMS (WordPress or Drupal).
 Most commonly these are HTML web pages, but they also include non-HTML resources such as JSON, RSS, or XML-RPC.
 These are typically used for bringing data into the site from another source (e.g., a list of places on a map).

 The number of Pages Served allowed for each Site Plan is five times the maximum monthly Site Visits.

 For both metrics, the platform counts based on the total volume of requests, which includes visitors receiving pages (or other CMS-generated resources) which are served from our Global CDN cache.

 As shown here, visits and visitors have different meanings.
-If two visitors go to the site, and one opens another page but the other leaves, that would be tracked as two visitors; three pages served.
+If two visitors go to the site, and one opens another page but the other leaves, that would be tracked as two visitors and three pages served.
 If one of those visitors returns again the next day, it would be counted as two visitors, three visits, and four pages served.

-- Is not a known bot
+Not a known bot

 Data is updated daily, shortly after midnight UTC, with data for the previous day.

 Data is retained for the following amounts of time: